yshmarov/yshmarov.github.io/_posts/2021-10-09-sorting-records-without-a-gem.md

 ![turbo frame sort withot any gems](/assets/images/turbo-sort-without-gem.gif)

+### 1. Basic sorting for records

-### URL params are mighty!
+##### 1.1.
+URL params are mighty!
 Use them!
 Some helpers:

-* see all params
+* see all params that are applied to current URL

 ```ruby
 <%= params %>
 ```

 * controller and action params are always present in a request
-* hacky way to see if any OTHER params are present
+* hacky way to see if any OTHER params are present:

 ```ruby
 (params.keys - ['controller'] - ['action']).present?